JamesFincher/n8n-nodes-roundrobin/n8n-nodes-roundrobin/README.md

 1. **Initial Setup**: Start by configuring the Round Robin node in "Store" mode.
    - Set the number of spots (default: 3 for User, Assistant, System)
-   - Define the roles for each spot (default roles are pre-configured for LLM conversations)
+   - Define the roles for each spot with enhanced persona details
+   - Configure colors, tones, expertise areas, and system prompts

 2. **Storing Messages**: For each message in your workflow:
    - Configure the Round Robin node to "Store" mode